 eToro is a well-built platform that does exactly what it promises: making investing simple and social.
 For beginners, the experience is genuinely excellent.
 Copy trading is the best implementation of that concept in the market.

 But “simple” has a price that varies depending on where you live.
 Israeli investors face a $10,000 minimum and ~1.5% conversion costs.
 European investors in EUR/GBP get a better deal - closer to 0.5%.
-The lack of options trading, no interest on cash, and limited advanced tools remain consistent limitations regardless of country.
+The lack of real options trading, limited advanced tools, and higher costs for certain currencies remain the main limitations depending on the investor’s needs and country of residence.

 Use eToro if you want copy trading and a beautiful, simple interface - and you’ve done the math on your specific conversion costs.